pingcap/docs-tidb-operator/en/tidb-toolkit.md

     ```

     Common Helm operations include `helm install`, `helm upgrade`, `helm del`, and `helm ls`.
 The Helm chart usually contains many configurable parameters which could be tedious to configure manually.
 For convenience, it is recommended that you configure these parameters using a YAML file.
 Based on the conventions in the Helm community, the YAML file used for Helm configuration is named `values.yaml` in this document.

-    Before the operations of installation, upgrade, or deletion, etc., you can execute `helm ls` to view the applications that have been installed in the cluster:
+    Before the operations of installation, upgrade, deletion, and so on, you can execute `helm ls` to view the applications that have been installed in the cluster:

     {{< copyable "shell-regular" >}}